 Because your team doesn’t have the same access to you from afar as they would if working in the same office, they should understand that assignments and roles might be more fluid than usual.
 When your remote workforce has flexibility, they’ll feel more empowered to ask for help and clarity.
 As a result, this has a positive effect on their daily workflow.
 Connecting face-to-face is also vital to mitigate social isolation and have more transparent feedback.

-Managing a decentralized team is becoming much more typical in today’s workforce, especially in periods of crisis and disaster recovery.
-In order to be an effective manager, you must be prepared to evolve and change your message.
+Managing a decentralized team is becoming much more typical in today’s workforce, especially in crisis and disaster recovery periods.
+To be an effective manager, you must be prepared to evolve and change your message.
 You cannot guide and communicate to your team to the same extent as if you were all under one roof, but you can come close.
 By utilizing video calls, you’ll be ready to manage your team without interruptions.

 5. Adapt to shifting responsibilities

 A positive feature of decentralized teams is that they’re constantly changing.
 The best disaster recovery strategies are proactive, not reactive.
 Periodically review and analyze indicators of your productivity.
-Watch how the team adapts to changes in process you make to determine the best way to work together.
-Adaptation is a very important part of the success of decentralized teams.
+Watch how the team adapts to changes in the process you make to determine the best way to work together.
+Adaptation is an essential part of the success of decentralized teams.